Earth and Space Science Educators of New Zealand ESSENZ

 Nau mai, haere mai ki te pae tukutuku a Ngā Kaiwhakaako Pūtaiao ā-Papa, ā-Rangi o Aotearoa

-Earth and Space Science Educators of New Zealand (ESSENZ) is the national subject association supporting and promoting Earth and Space Science (ESS) education, for all NZC year levels.
+Earth and Space Science Educators of New Zealand Incorporated (ESSENZ) is the national subject association supporting and promoting Earth and Space Science (ESS) education, for all NZC year levels.

 For all inquires please contact us at admin@earthspacescience.org.nz.